WesPeacock/SFM2FLEx/README.md

-# IOmporting SFM to FLEx: Best Practices
+# Importing SFM to FLEx: Best Practices
 ### A Website About Importing Toolbox Databases in FLEx

 :heavy_exclamation_mark: This website is in development and not yet complete. :heavy_exclamation_mark: